awsdocs/amazon-rds-user-guide/doc_source/USER_Events.md

 | creation | RDS\-EVENT\-0090 | An automated DB snapshot is being created\. |
 | creation | RDS\-EVENT\-0091 | An automated DB snapshot has been created\. |

-The following tables shows the event category and a list of events when a DB cluster is the source type\.
+The following table shows the event category and a list of events when a DB cluster is the source type\.

 **Categories and Events for the DB Cluster Source Type**